jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 ```

 **6:** Build the image.
-It may take several minutes You only need to do this the first time you run Airflow or if you modified the Dockerfile or the requirements.txt file:
+You only need to do this the first time you run Airflow or if you modified the Dockerfile or the requirements.txt file:

 ```
     docker-compose build
 ```

+First-time build can take up to 10 mins.

 **7:** Run Airflow: